 Scones are similar, but not entirely identical, to what we here in North America refer to as tea biscuits, shown in the photo below.

 While the basic ingredients are quite similar, the dough for scones is typically richer and sweeter than the standard tea biscuit.
-Sometimes, scones will be slightly larger than tea biscuits and they may be plain or they may have additions like currants (shown in the photo below), raisins, mixed glazed fruit, or even fresh berries such as blueberries and raspberries.
+Sometimes, scones will be slightly larger than tea biscuits and they may be plain or they may have additions like currants (shown in the photo below), raisins, mixed dried fruit, or even fresh berries such as blueberries and raspberries.

 Biscuits can be made with either butter or a vegetable shortening.
 Scones, on the other hand, are truly best made with pure butter which imparts just so many wonderful attributes to scones that I recommend no substitutions.